stianloader/Starloader/README.md

 ## Running

-On MacOS it has to be run manually via a Java 17 JRE with a command such as `java -cp starloader-launcher-XYZ-all.jar de.geolykt.starloader.launcher.CLILauncher`
+On MacOS it has to be run manually via a Java 11 JRE (17 recommended) with a command such as `java -cp starloader-launcher-XYZ-all.jar de.geolykt.starloader.launcher.CLILauncher`

 Place the built `starloader-launcher-XYZ-all.jar` in the galimulator folder.
 Then edit the `config.json` file in the galimulator folder to be